Cynicjon/backoff/README.rst

 .. image:: https://img.shields.io/github/license/litl/backoff
     :target: https://github.com/litl/backoff/blob/master/LICENSE

+**Forked**

+This fork adds monotonic clock and support for custom sleep functions, equivalent to https://github.com/litl/backoff/pull/150 This allows use of this module with alternate async loops like Trio.

 **Function decoration for backoff and retry**

 This module provides function decorators which can be used to wrap a